 You might be wondering why I’m talking about Sandport here, which is actually a Thai craft beer, not a Cambodian one.
 Well, Sandport is brewing many of their beers at Phnom Penh’s one and only, Kingdom Breweries.
-Apart from that, I’m also very into the Thai Craft beer scene and I think that the future will bring plenty of cooperation between the Thai and the Cambodian craft beer scenes.
+Apart from that, I’m also very into the Thai Craft beer scene and I think that the future will bring plenty of cooperation between the Thai and the Cambodian craft beer brewers.

 Cerevisia & The Atlas of Beer

 I’m not really sure about the history of National Geographic’s Atlas of Beer, it seems, however, that it first appeared in 2017.
 Basically, it’s listing great venues, breweries, and important people in the Asian craft beer scene, and on top of that, telling some interesting stories about them.